mike-uffelman/weather-app/README.md

 This is a project I've been working on to refine my skills as a front end developer.
 Initially, the project scope was limited to forms and API calls using OpenWeatherMap.
 Over time the scope evolved and expanded to include a responsive dashboard layout, maps, search, bookmarks, and help functionality.
 Concepts incorporated included Model-View-Controller(MVC) architecture, mobile-first layout, SASS, reusable CSS components, state variable, ES6, modules, and error/action messaging to name a few.

 Throughout the development of this project, there were many challenges that arose, from layout headaches to broken functionality.
 There were many challenges throughout the development of this project.
-Some of which included
+Some of which included??????????????????????????????

 Upon load the user can select to allow or block their current location, by allowing their browser location the app will fetch your current weather and render the weather page.
 A blocked location will allow the user search for or load a previously saved location to be fetched and rendered.